treboryatska/rain-model-validation/validation-module-reset-trade-counts/README.md

-## Raindex strategies - model validation
+## Rain strategies - model validation

 This module runs a statistical comparison between actual DSF strategy results and outputs from a modeled DSF strategy using real market data as inputs.